zenml-io/zenml-huggingface-sagemaker/README.md

 In the dashboard, you can click on these artifacts and note their ID's, as they will be used downstream in the training pipeline.

+You can watch a YouTube tutorial for this part of the tutorial [here](https://youtu.be/7OTV--X9bKk).

 #### 💪 Step 2: Train the model

 The training pipeline trains the model on the produced data.